 The SWD main frequency is provided by the user, in the form of acceptable frequency range $[f{\min}; f{\max}]$ ("SWD Main Frequency Range" fields in the "SWD Identification Parameters" group of controls on the Advanced/SWD Identification sub-tab of the Parameters tab, see The SWD Identification Parameters).
 This range usually is determined by and depends on the animal model.
 The minimal number of beat spectrum peaks to classify as SWD is also provided by the user ("Min.
-Number of Beat Spectrum Peaks for SWD" field in the "SWD Identification Parameters" group of controls on the Advanced/SWD Identification sub-tab of the Parameters.
+Number of Beat Spectrum Peaks for SWD" field in the "SWD Identification Parameters" group of controls on the Advanced/SWD Identification sub-tab of the Parameters tab, see The SWD Identification Parameters].